andr-ew/nest_/lib/nest_/README.md

 lvl -> level. add a lvl as a nickname add en as a nickname for enabled zsort -> children. require children to be nest_'s

+REFACTOR

+consider splitting up "value" into a raw value (state) and a user facig value (meaning). the difference between these two concepts is made most evident by the option types.

+implimentation could be an actual value ("raw", maybe keep the nickname "v" for now to avoid measurable refactoring work) and a key (stick with "value") which is a (non-silent) proxy to getter/setter functions.

+_affordance:refresh() instead of argumentless update, just to manually dirty the flag after any manual property change (value or otherwise)

+create readonly properties, which cannot be overwritten outside of the p_ proxy or a constructor. the _ table can basically become this. when the obj is printed, don't print functions in this table, we can put the builtins here and hide them on user print. properties like x, y, n, which we don't want to be editable after creation, can be put in this table after initialization

 ADD